Images Depicted Range in Maturity & Container Size

 Also referred to as the 'Indian Rope Plant,' the Hindu Hoya is also loved for its gorgeous clusters of pink, fragrant, star-shaped flowers.
 Though it may be tempting, do not remove the spurs at the end of the vines because that is where the blooms will form.
 It may take some time for your Hindu Rope plant to bloom, but trust us when we say the wait is so worth it!

-Native to India, this flowering succulent has a slow growth habit and prefers to dry between watering.
-Place your Hindu Rope in bright, indirect light and watch it thrive!
-Hindu Rope Hoya also makes an excellent patio plant for outdoor growing.
+Native to India, these flowering succulent vines are slow growing and prefer to dry between waterings.
+Hoya plants tend to be fairly easy to care for, given you provide them with the proper care.
+Place your Hindu Rope in bright, indirect light conditions and watch it thrive!
+Hindu Rope Hoya also enjoys moderate humidity levels.

 |Sunlight:||Fluorescent to bright indirect|

 |Soil Condition:||Likes to dry out some between watering|

 |Uses:||Attractive plant to be featured or in the background of any room in the house, does well with minimal care|

 Be sure to read our planting instructions to ensure a healthy and happy plant for years to come!

 What are the watering requirements of Indian Rope Hoya?